moukani/IRISDemos/BaseImages/irisdemoint/README.md

 ./run.sh
 ```

-The script will create an emphemeral container and let you know where the management portal
+The script will create an emphemeral container with the name of the folder you are in (irisdemoint) and let you know where the management portal is.
-is.
 If you need help, just run:

 ``` shell
 ./run.sh --help
 ```

+## The out of the box Production

+Once you get the container running, you can open the out-of-the-box production configuration page on http://localhost:52773/csp/appint/EnsPortal.ProductionConfig.zen.

+You should not customize this image.
+Follow procedures bellow to create your own image based on this.

 ## Specifying the IRIS license